About South Kent

 The South Kent Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Litchfield County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for South Kent, Connecticut residents are available through the local police department and authorized providers in Litchfield County.
+Fingerprinting services for South Kent, Connecticut residents are available through local police (where present) and authorized providers in Litchfield County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the South Kent Police Department or Litchfield County Sheriff's Office for scheduling and fees.

 To register to vote in South Kent, Connecticut, residents can register online through the Connecticut Secretary of the State's website, by mail, or in person at the Litchfield County elections office.
 Connecticut requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Connecticut Secretary of the State's voter lookup tool.
 For local municipal elections in South Kent, contact the Litchfield County Clerk's office for schedules and ballot information.

 Property records for South Kent, Connecticut are maintained by the Litchfield Town Assessor's Office and the Litchfield County Town Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Litchfield County, including parcels in South Kent.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Litchfield County Town Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Connecticut counties provide online property record searches through their county websites.
-For in-person requests, visit the Litchfield County offices at the county courthouse.
 The Litchfield County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for South Kent, Connecticut residents are available through both county and state offices.
 The Connecticut Department of Public Health, Vital Records, located in Hartford, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Connecticut.
 Orders can be placed online, by mail, or in person.
 Locally, the Litchfield County Clerk's office issues marriage licenses and maintains marriage records for Litchfield County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.